danlawless/auracle/book/vol-1-decoder/chapters/07-manipulation-in-relationships.md

 - Criticism disguised as "helping you improve"
 - Rage or coldness that appears without warning
 - Sexual coercion presented as passion
+- Your sexual boundaries treated as suggestions
+- Arousal that feels mixed with fear or confusion

 ### The First-Date Audit